maletor/maletor.github.io/_posts/2011-02-28-spree-advanced-reports.md

 title: Spree Advanced Reports
 ---

-# Spree Advanced Reports
+## Spree Advanced Reports

-Some advanced reports blog post
+This is a work in progress.